velezj/family-rpg-1/march-2021/characters/sheem.md

 Sheem leads the [Glittering Ones](../setting-world/the-frozen-one.md) to this day and is one of the most active members, preferring to live and fight within the world rather than leading from afar.

+476 years ago, his previous incarnation was destroyed in a Fey raid.
+This was, unbeknownst to him, orchestrated by the Demon Lord in order to have him out of the way (basically a baby) while the demons weakened the seal holding The Outsider.

 # Appearance

 # Goals